 The various Toysrus and Babiesrus around Saitama (Kawagoe, Okegawa, Laketown, Kuki, Iruma etc) offer lucky bags in the New Year.
 You can already buy them online tonight.
 They have the type that you don’t know what is contained in them, as well as ones that show you what you are getting inside.

+Remember, this is just a selection of Lucky Bags in Saitama Japan that are available on New Year’s Day, January 1st, itself.
+There will be even more available from January 2nd.
 Go on, treat yourself to one!!
 They’re usually great value for money and a bit of craic too.
 If there are any really good lucky bags you know of, please do share the information in the comments below. 🙂

 Whatever you do this New Year, make it a good one.
 HAPPY NEW YEAR